retroryan/datastax-platform-demo/CassandraJava/Solr Exercises.md

 * Verify the Solr core was created by browsing to the [Solr Management Interface](http://localhost:8983/solr) and trying some basic queries.

+* Experiment with different Solr Queries in the management interface.

 * In cqlsh you can also run some queries, i.e.:

 `select * from movies where solr_query = 'categories:Drama';`